matsui528/deep1b_gt/README.md

 # │   └── learn_00
 # └── deep1M_learn.fvecs               # 38,800,000 bytes

-# rm -rd ./deep1b/base ./deep1b/learn    # Optionally, you can delete base and learn, that should not be used anymore
+# rm -rf ./deep1b/base ./deep1b/learn    # Optionally, you can delete base and learn, that should not be used anymore

 # Compute groundtruth.
 You need faiss